Time Line of the Goddard Historic Recreation

 March 20, 2009 – I spoke with Robert Schoeberlein, Director of Special Collections at the Maryland State Archives in Annapolis.
 He said their copy had been folded and there was a lot of loss.
 Having been a Librarian at the Maryland Historical Society, Robert recommended the copy there, which is in very good condition and a better document to view.

 March 24, 2009 – I met with Jim Green at the Library Company of Philadelphia and began studying the Declaration document.
 The Broadside is in very good condition, although backed with another sheet.
 The two edges on the left and right appeared to be cut.
 The top and bottom were deckle-edged.
 The point size looked to me closer to 11pt.
 I was able to take numerous pica measures of the heading, body of the text in two columns, and the listing of the signors in italics on the bottom.
 It was wonderful to have such access to the document and also to be able to view it on a light table.
 I talked to Jim about the possibility of my creating an edition that was “gender inclusive” – that all “People” are created equal, as opposed to “all Men.”
-We spoke a bit about gender roles in colonial times and I knew I had a lot of reading and research to do.
+We spoke a bit about gender roles in colonial times and I knew I had a lot of reading and research ahead.

 April 6, 2009 – Spent many hours at the Library of Congress, examining their copy of the Goddard Broadside, taking numerous measurements.
 I did not see a watermark on the paper.
 The broadside is mounted on another sheet of paper, which is also turned over on all four edges (sort of making all the edges double-secure), but it looks to me like the deckle is on all four sides.
 The measurement listed is 54 x 44 cm.
-Most of the remaining 9 Goddard Broadsides are not signed.
+Most of the 9 Goddard Broadsides in existence are not signed.
 However, the Library of Congress copy is signed by John Hancock and Attested to by Charles Thompson.
 I received permission to photograph the signatures and am planning to deviate slightly from the hand setting to make a photopolymer plate.
 This way I can recreate the signatures in a brown/black ink to add more visual interest.
 Rosemary Fry Plakas was very helpful, having reserved the Goddard Broadside for my viewing before it went onto Exhibitions.
-She also had other broadsides for me to look at that were printed by Mary K. and a few that were attributed to her brother William.
+She also had other broadsides for me to look at that were printed by Mary K. and a few that were attributed to her brother William Goddard.

 After spending the afternoon with the Broadsides and talking with Rosemary, I decided I should recreate the broadside as it is – an historically correct facsimile.
 I will do research on colonial women for an essay in the folio.
 Rosemary suggested I begin with reading Abigail Adams’ letters to her husband.
-I had also corresponded with Barbara Bair, Historian of 19th c America and Acting Mss Specialist of Early American History, in the Manuscript Division of the Library of Congress.
+I had also corresponded with Barbara Bair, Historian of 19th-century America and Acting Mss Specialist of Early American History, in the Manuscript Division of the Library of Congress.
 She provided me with a wonderful bibliography about Colonial America.
 I promptly ordered as many books as I could.
 I am very interested in finding out how Mary K. became the printer of the Continental Congress, after John Dunlap.
 However, there is not as much information on Mary K. Goddard as there is on her brother, so the research continues.

-June 5, 2009 – I visited the Library Company of Philadelphia again, but this time with paper samples in hand that Travis, from Twin Rocker handmade papers, sent me in May.
+June 5, 2009 – I visited the Library Company of Philadelphia again, but this time with paper samples in hand that Travis, from Twin Rocker handmade papers, had sent me in May.
 I narrowed down a few choices, but none of the papers were quite right.
 I spoke to Jim about the yellowing of the paper and would like to brighten the color so that it will be closer to what the paper might have looked like in 1777.
 The text weight is quite thin.
 Again, I am thinking of going with a slightly heavier weight paper so that it will take impression nicely on my press.

 June 7, 2009 – At the Hybrid Book Fair in Philadelphia, I spoke with Tom Bannister about my project and he recommended I touch base with Tim Barrett, of the University of Iowa Center for the Book.
 I promptly contacted Tim upon my return to NY.
 Tim said he would send some paper samples and also suggested I speak with Katie MacGregor, who worked at Twin Rocker and the Iowa Center.
 Katie supplies papers to conservators.